All Episodes

 Ergo, that's why liberals devise all the programs to assist dark-skinned people because dark-skinned people can't do it on their own.

-And I'm telling you, there's a name for it.
+And I'm telling you, there's a name for this.

 But anyway, is this what you want to pay a university to teach your kids?